-The Nominating and Corporate Governance Committee's purpose, roles and responsibilities are set forth in a written charter adopted by the Board, which can be found in the Investor Relations section of our website at www.brighthorizons.com under "Corporate Governance-Governance Documents."
+The Nominating and Corporate Governance Committee's purpose, roles and responsibilities are set forth in a written charter adopted by the Board, which can be found in the Investor Relations section of our website at www.brighthorizons.com under "Governance & Responsibility-Governance Documents."
 The Nominating and Corporate Governance Committee's primary duties and responsibilities are to:

-- Identify individuals qualified to become members of the Board. - Recommend to the Board director nominees for the next shareholders' meeting. - Recommend to the Board committee composition. - Review the Company's Corporate Governance Guidelines. - Oversee director orientation and continuing education. - Review proposals submitted by shareholders. - Provide oversight, monitor and review the Company's Environmental, Social & Governance ("ESG") strategy, initiatives and policies, including receiving periodic reports regarding ESG efforts. - Assist the Board in oversight of the Company's human capital management policies, strategies and initiatives, including diversity, equity and inclusion. - Oversee the Board's annual self-assessment.
+- Identify individuals qualified to become members of the Board. - Recommend to the Board director nominees for the next shareholders' meeting. - Recommend to the Board committee composition. - Review the Company's Corporate Governance Guidelines. - Oversee director orientation and continuing education. - Review proposals submitted by shareholders. - Provide oversight, monitor and review the Company's Environmental, Social & Governance ("ESG") strategy, initiatives and policies, including receiving periodic reports regarding ESG efforts. - Assist the Board in oversight of the Company's human capital management policies, strategies and initiatives, including Diversity, Equity and Inclusion ("DE&I"). - Oversee the Board's annual self-assessment.